How to register CodeTwo applications in Azure AD

 - Configure application permissions

-Registering a new application in Azure AD
+Registering a new application in Entra ID

 - Sign in to the Microsoft Entra admin center.